justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ### Persistent

-If the toast includes a close icon button or button with a dismissing purpose, the toast can remain persistent until the user manually dismisses it using either of these actions.
+If the toast has a close icon button or a dismiss button, the toast can be persisted until the user manually dismisses it.

 {% contentLayout %}
   {% contentItem %}